Maryland Negligent Homicide and DUI/DWI

 When making the choice to hire a criminal defense attorney, it is important to answer some very important questions: Does this law firm have a successful track record?
 Do the attorneys have experience in handling cases like mine?
 Do they fully understand the state’s laws?
 Do they consider their clients a top priority?
 Do they care about what happens to me?

 Yes, we do.
 The experienced attorneys at Alpert Schreyer, LLC have been handling DUI cases of all types for decades and have, in fact, successfully represented over 1,000 clients.
 A Negligent Homicide by Motor Vehicle conviction can ruin your life, but with our help and support you can be assured of aggressive and skilled representation.
 Your best interests are our best interests and we will work hard to prevent overzealous prosecutors from obtaining an unlawful conviction or impose unnecessary penalties.
-If you are facing Negligent Homicide by motor vehicle while under the influence of and/or drugs or any other DUI charge, contact us today at (866) 444-6363 to schedule a free consultation with one of our top rated DUI defense attorneys and to learn more about your legal rights and options.
+If you are facing Negligent Homicide by motor vehicle while under the influence of and/or drugs or any other DUI charge, contact us today at (866) 444-6363 to schedule a free case evaluation with one of our top rated DUI defense attorneys and to learn more about your legal rights and options.